Auo/lazy-turnip/README.md

 <img src="https://auo.github.io/images/lazy-turnip/logo.png" alt="logo"/>

 # Lazy Turnip
-This is a world of warcraft addon manager that uses wowinterface and curse for getting addons.
+This is a World of Warcraft addon manager that uses Wowinterface and Curse for installing and updating addons.

 I'm not in any way affiliated with Blizzard Entertainment, and neither is this program.

 ## What it can do
-Download, Update, Search addons.
+Download, Update, Search for addons.
 Scan your current addon-folder to create a list of addons, for future updates.

 ## Why?
-I wanted something that could get addons from both wowinterface and curse, and I wanted to give Electron a try.
+I wanted something that could get addons from both Wowinterface and Curse, and I wanted to give Electron a try.

 ## How does it do it?
-It creates a .json file in the addons folder, this file keep track of your addons.
+It creates a `.json` file in your addons folder, this file keep track of your addon versions and which portal it was installed from.

 ## Images
 <img src="https://auo.github.io/images/lazy-turnip/search.png" alt="search" style="width: 200px;"/>